 Vein disease can affect individuals very differently.
 One person may experience only the mildest forms; while others may experience more significant and painful symptoms.
 The only common ground these people have is that if they do not receive proper treatment for vein disease, it will worsen over time.

-There are six separate stages or classifications of vein disease.
-Here is a brief look at each of them.
+There are six separate classifications or stages of vein disease.
+Here is a brief look at each of them:

 Stage one – Spider Veins.
 Spider veins are the mildest form of vein disease and are actually small blood vessels that appear at the surface of the skin.
 Called telangiectasia, they are dilated capillaries and veins.